Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

 \subsection{Dominant Path Decomposition}

-We define the dominance relationships based on the \textit{data freshness} constraints ($V$) for input selection, and \textit{Period} ($T$) for output selection.
+We define the dominance relationships based on the \textit{data freshness} constraints for dominant input selection, and \textit{Period} ($T$) for output selection.

-\begin{definition}[Critical Predecessor ($previous(\tau)$)] Identifies the dominant source of data for task $\tau$.
+\begin{definition}[Critical Predecessor ($previous(\tau_i)$)] Identifies the dominant dependency for task $\tau_i$.
 The dominant predecessor is the task $\tau_j$ whose data has the strictest data freshness constraint (smallest data freshness window) imposed by $\tau$.
 This defines the critical data freshness path.

 \end{definition}